pytorch/workshops/FSDP_Workshop/readme.md

 (or check for the command line needed for other OS at: https://pytorch.org/get-started/locally/ )

 ## Verify everything is working with benchmark
-Let's run a simple benchmark of 3 epochs using t5-small to quickly confirm FSDP is working properly on your system before beginning training of the full size model.
+Let's run a simple benchmark of 2 epochs using t5-small to quickly confirm FSDP is working properly on your system before beginning training of the full size model.
+Run time varies based on system, but it's usually < 2 minutes for 2 epochs.

 We'll launch using a bash script which has all the parameters needed for torchrun.
 It defaults to asssuming 8 GPU's.
 Thus, if needed please adjust run_benchmark.sh to your total GPUs in the 'nproc per node' setting:
 ~~~